the-united-nations-2025/reddit-world-mirror/_posts/2025-12-18-gamergate.md

 {% include Gamergate_gaming_outneg_hist.html %}

-As the previous metrics we studied in the US Election case study, the ***out_neg_prop*** metrics present a heavy-tailed distribution, thus making the CCDF plots helpful to compare the distribution evolution of this metric.
+As the previous metrics studied in the US Election case study, the ***out_neg_prop*** metrics present a heavy-tailed distribution, thus making the CCDF plots helpful to compare the distribution evolution of this metric.

 {% include Gamergate_gaming_outneg_CCDF.html %}

-Both visualization and non-parametric Kruskal-Wallis test suggest non-significant differences and no clear trends for both filtering methods...

 ---

 > 1. CLUSTER-FILTERED

 **Kolmogorov–Smirnov distribution test**
 _Metric: proportion of negative hyperlinks sent_